Table of Contents

 Importance of Equinoxes and Solstices

-In the discussion of planetary advancement, we looked at the early importance of planetary alignments with the local horizon (Ascendant/Descendant) and meridian (MC/IC) among ancient cultures.
-The most important of such alignments were typically those on the days of the equinoxes and solstices.
-The equinoxes and solstices are important points in the Sun-Earth cycle that cause seasonal transitions in the year.
+In the discussion of planetary advancement, we looked at the early importance of planetary alignments at a location among ancient cultures.
+Those alignments were with the local horizon (Ascendant/Descendant) or meridian (MC/IC).
+The most important of such alignments were typically those on the days of the solstices and (approximate) equinoxes.
+Equinoxes and solstices are important points in the Sun-Earth cycle and also mark seasonal transitions in the year.

 Equinox means Equal Daylight and Dark